When I first found out about earthing I was a complete skeptic. After all, it seemed like pseudo-science. And not anything particularly real.

-What if I told you that standing on the earth, without the insulation of your shoes, would send a flow of electrons through your entire body, helping to get rid of pain and inflammation?
+The reality is that standing on the earth (earthing), without the insulation of your shoes, sends a flow of electrons through your entire body, and that can help to get rid of pain and inflammation.

 It’s hard to believe that something so simple, can be so powerful.